 What is wrong in Irish prisons?

-international | rights and freedoms | opinion/analysis Tuesday June 21, 2011 14:47 by Brian Flannery - Justice
+international | rights, freedoms and repression | opinion/analysis Tuesday June 21, 2011 14:47 by Brian Flannery - Justice

 In the last 10 years, numbers have risen drastically with people being incarcerated in prisons throughout Ireland.